 As the first web developer in a new business unit, I was responsible for putting together the first customer-facing graphs and information pages, as well as tools to provision internal systems.
 As the team grew and we acquired Acerno, I helped improve and expand the primary internal provisioning system that came along with the acquisition.

 My various projects involved the use of Java with Struts, Perl, and Python.

 I've been working professionally (as a web developer) since 1995.
 I spent the first eight years working for myself.
-Before that, I spent a number of years doing Graphic Design, Prepress, and Web Design work.
+Before that, I spent a number of years doing Graphic Design, Prepress (flexographic and traditional), and Web Design work.